vince-nlp/aclrollingreview/cfp.md

 * Computational Social Science and Cultural Analytics
 * Dialogue and Interactive Systems
 * Discourse and Pragmatics
-* Efficient Methods for NLP
+* Efficient/low-resource methods in NLP
 * Ethics and NLP
 * Generation
 * Information Extraction